HDR & SROI How to Measure “Green”

 Step 4 – Simulate the Model Results

 After the models and data inputs are finalized, the risk analysis software transforms ranges given in the data sheets to statistical probability distributions.
-Monte Carlo simulation techniques combine these distributions, letting all variables vary simultaneously from their expected values according to their defined
+Monte Carlo simulation techniques combine these distributions, letting all variables vary simultaneously from their expected values according to their defined probability distributions.

 The SROI medical center analysis also included summaries of financial metrics from both a SROI and FROI perspective as shown in Figure 3.
 In this example, the benefit-to-cost ratio of SROI is 3.3 compared to 1.6 with traditional FROI.
 The most significant savings come from reduced air pollutants.
 Figure 5 is a summary of results, which give decision-makers a clear visualization of how integrating environmental, economic and social variables, along with their respective probability distributions, impacts project valuation.

 The financial curve, shown in blue, illustrates the traditional financial approach that only factors in revenue and expenses.
 The difference between the curves is the value of “green.”
-In this example

 HDR Track Record

 Within the past few years, this SROI methodology has been applied in a number of settings, including municipal, county, state and Federal governments; the utility industry; transportation/railroad initiatives and on behalf of major academic institutions.
 The aggregate project value of more than 20 assignments is in the billions.
 Clients include: the city of Boston, the state of California, Johns Hopkins University and the U.S. Army.